Sifat-Ikram/tasks-maser-server/README.md

   <li>An admin can assign an user a task.
 Also can delete a task</li>
   <li>Admin can also add task in the Add Task page.</li>
 </ol>

+To run this backend locally, First this repository should be cloned.
+After that necessary dependencies must be installed and a .env file should be created. <br />

+.env file information: <br />
+DB_USER=taskHub
+DB_PASS=zUnn7VzXiOIzQg37
+SECRET_TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InRhc2tAbWFzdGVyLmNvbSIsImlhdCI6MTcxMTk0MjM3NiwiZXhwIjoxNzExOTQ1OTc2fQ.7etN8IJLEol0tcm9r0mPVxD8eLqLVP4YVBVk6RKKLwo

+After filling .env file with above information, we have to run "npm start" in the command prompt and the backend will run fine.